ElisDN/yii2-hybrid-authmanager/README.md

 }
 ```

-### Handling role events
+### Handling role events (optional)

-If you want update your storage on system events add your event handlers:
+If you want to update your storage on system events just add your event handlers:

 ```php
 class User extends ActiveRecord implements IdentityInterface, AuthRoleModelInterface